Greg Yung Logo

 The room was still quiet.

-Not chaos-quiet, not checked-out-quiet.
-Something subtler.
+Not the good kind of quiet — the focused, flow-state quiet that engineers dream about.
+Not chaos-quiet or checked-out-quiet either.
+Something subtler, and harder to name.
+You can feel it.
 Engineers were hesitating before they spoke in planning sessions.
 Junior team members were still prefacing their ideas with "this might be a dumb question, but..."
 Disagreements were swallowed instead of surfaced.
 Risks went unvoiced until it was too late.

 The process was healthy.
 The people were right.
 But the team wasn't flying yet.

 What Jane was missing was the invisible glue — the foundation beneath every other leadership initiative — and without it, all the right people and all the right process in the world will still underperform.
-It's called psychological safety.
+We've all heard the phrase thrown around, it's called psychological safety.
 And it changes everything.

 What Is Psychological Safety?

 The term was coined by Harvard Business School professor Amy Edmondson, who has spent decades studying teams and why some succeed spectacularly while others fall flat despite every advantage.
-Her definition is precise and worth sitting with:
+Her definition is simple and worth pondering over:

 "Psychological safety is the belief that one won't be punished or humiliated for speaking up with ideas, questions, concerns, or mistakes." ~ Amy Edmondson

-Psychological safety is about interpersonal risk.
+Psychological safety is about risk and fear response.
 Specifically, the belief that raising a concern, admitting confusion, sharing a half-baked idea, or calling out a problem nobody wants to talk about will not result in embarrassment, rejection, or retaliation.
+Engineers already quietly fighting imposter syndrome don't need another reason to stay silent — and in a low-safety environment, they have plenty.

-When that belief exists, people speak up.
-When it doesn't?
-They go quiet.
+In a safe environment, people speak up and ideas flow.
+When not, they go quiet.
 And quiet teams miss things.
 Quiet teams have preventable failures.
 Quiet teams lose their best ideas before they ever reach the surface.
+And often, it's the bad ideas that inspire the good ones.

 The Proof Is in the Data

-If you still need convincing, let me point you to Google.
+If you still need convincing, let me point you to good ol' Google.

 In 2012, Google launched Project Aristotle — one of the most comprehensive studies ever conducted on what separates high-performing teams from the rest.
 They studied 180 of their own teams over several years, measuring dozens of variables: skills mix, personality types, seniority, tenure, team size, structure — everything you'd expect to matter.